-EMPLOYMENT CONTRACT - TERM Non-Tenure Track
+EMPLOYMENT CONTRACT Non-Tenure Track TERM

-NAME: NAME, BANNER ID NMHU E-mail: Alternate E-mail: generally set forth in the Faculty Handboo herein by reference.
-The period of this app n Status as Title .
-The duties and responsibilities of Title are ok and the Contingent Faculty Handbook and are incorporated pointment is from August 8, 2016, to May 17, 2017, inclusive all be paid in biweekly installments in accordance with the policy at the end of the period of appointment I in the Faculty Handbook and, as such, automatically terminates above.
-Re-employment is solely within the discretion of the full-time employee, you are eligible for employee benefits. working days of the approval date given be it and return it to the Office for Academic Affairs within ten (10 clow, unless an extension of time is given in writing by the Vice or return the signed Contract or provide notification within 10 s and/or cancellation of this contract.
-Handbook.
-This includes, but is not limited adhere to the policies and procedures in the Contingent Faculty ed to, fulfilling teaching responsibilities, holding office hours and attending orientation and development as outlined in the Your signature below demonstrates thereof. s that you have read this Contract and agree to the provisions Signature of Appointee Dr. Carol Linder, Interim Provost/VPAA Date of Acceptance Dr. Sam Minner, President Date of Approval Position Numbers, POSN1, POS For Office Use Only
+NMHU E-mail: Alternative E-mail:

+from August 1, 201X, to May 6, 201X erm Status as TITLE.
+The period of this appointment is inclusive.
+The salary for these services SALARY, and accordance with the policy of the University.

+terminates at the end of the employmen ribed in the Faculty Handbook and, as such, automatically t period.
+Re-employment is solely within the discretion of ).
+As a full-time employee, you are eligible for employee

+10 working days of the approval date gi by the Vice President for Academic A gn it and return it to the Office for Academic Affairs within ven below, unless an extension of time is given in writing affairs.
+Failure to return the signed Contract or provide may result in payment delays and/or cancellation of this

+I have read this Contract and agr ree to the provisions thereof.

+Signature of Appointee Provost/VPAA

+Date of Acceptance President

+Date of Approval

+Position Number: r Office Use Only

+FTE: